rmeza/SvitlaExam/README.md

 # Notes:

-I didn't get a correct feedback from the recrutier.
-The problem never mentioned thath the Dataset could change values or add more nodes.
+I didn't get a correct feedback from the recruteur.
+The problem never mentioned tabout the Dataset could change values or add more nodes.